An Interdisciplinary Project

 I want to name something left unsaid elsewhere in this project, and I want to name it here, in the section on communications, because it is fundamentally a question about language, voice, and the politics of who speaks in what tongue and with what authority.

 I am a white Anglophone Canadian woman.
-Spanish is a language beyond my mother tongue, my cultural inheritance, or a language I came to through lived relationship with a Spanish-speaking community.
+Spanish is a language beyond my mother tongue, my cultural inheritance, or a language I came to through a lived relationship with a Spanish-speaking community.
 I arrived in Loreto as a settler visitor.
-The Spanish I write in these pages was produced with the assistance of Google Translate and refined by me to the best of my ability, and that ability is limited.
-I name this without diminishing what the Spanish opened, it did open something, a different proximity to feeling, a register less saturated with the institutional performance of nineteen years of academic English, but to be honest about what I was doing and where my reach ended.
+The Spanish I write in these pages was produced with the assistance of Google Translate and refined to the best of my ability, which is limited.
+I name this without diminishing what the Spanish opened; it did open something, a different proximity to feeling, a register less saturated with the institutional performance of nineteen years of academic English, but to be honest about what I was doing and where my reach ended.

 Whether what I did constitutes a genuine linguistic act or a kind of appropriation is a question I hold openly.
 I am accountable to that question.
 I leave it unresolved here, as I believe it should remain open.
 What I can say is that I named the limits of my Spanish consistently throughout the project, in translation notes that appear with every bilingual passage, and that the Spanish was always offered as a reaching rather than a claiming.
 The imperfection is part of the argument: that reclamation is possible without perfection, and that a body reaching toward a different language, however haltingly, however honestly, is doing something worth naming, even when what it is doing cannot be fully defended.